 What Are The Wages And Benefits?

-WorkBC reports that the median annual salary for Delivery & Courier Service Drivers in British Columbia is approximately $35,455 with a $17.00 median hourly wage rate across the province.
+WorkBC reports that the median annual salary for Delivery & Courier Service Drivers is approximately $31,200 with a $15.00 median hourly wage rate across the province.
 JobBank Canada lists hourly wages for BC’s regions where delivery & courier service drivers can expect to make: